 Interviewee: [00:20:47] Okay.
 Well what I remember is, okay, sometimes they're related to maybe the failed or failed installation of the GPU drivers.
 Other times..

-Gunel: [00:21:12] Could you repeat?
+Interviewer1: [00:21:12] Could you repeat?

 Interviewee: [00:21:14] Yeah.
 Sometimes they are due to a faulty installation of the GPU drivers.

-Gunel: [00:21:22] Okay.
+Interviewer1: [00:21:22] Okay.

 Interviewee: [00:21:23] Or maybe sometimes they're due to the implementation of a given algorithm being implemented on a specific version of libraries just you know Pytorch or whatever.
 The thing is that of course these things are evolving quite fast.
 And sometimes we are following more than one project at once and this means having multiple versions of the same library.
 And this of course means that sometime I have the wrong version of the library for the the wrong version of the of the algorithm and then I have to find out why something that was working before doesn't work anymore and it's just most of the time it's just related to some Library being updated but not being retro compatible and therefore breaking the code.
 But, these things are usually things that if you just type the if you enter the error message on Google most of the times you end up with a with the correct solution because it's something that is relatively common.

-Gunel: [00:22:41] Okay, so you were telling that you're worked on these systems for object detection.
+Interviewer1: [00:22:41] Okay, so you were telling that you're worked on these systems for object detection.

 Interviewee: [00:22:48] Yep.

-Gunel: [00:22:49] So was it like an image classification kind of problem?
+Interviewer1: [00:22:49] So was it like an image classification kind of problem?

 Interviewee: [00:22:54] No, it was an object detection, meaning essentially like finding object on the images.

-Gunel: [00:23:02] Okay.
+Interviewer1: [00:23:02] Okay.

 Interviewee: [00:23:03] So it's essentially drawing bounding boxes around a specific object on an image and guessing what kind of object it is.
 Such as there is a car and you draw a bounding box around the car.
 There is a person and you draw a bounding box around the person.

-Gunel: [00:23:24] Okay, and was there like a limit on..
+Interviewer1: [00:23:24] Okay, and was there like a limit on..
 Like of course there was, but how many different kinds of objects were you're trying to detect?

 Interviewee: [00:23:37] Roughly in the hundreds.

-Gunel: [00:23:41] Okay.
+Interviewer1: [00:23:41] Okay.
 So maybe while we were talking you you remembered about any other kind of problems that you have faced in your experience?

 Interviewee: [00:23:56] So taking into account that I've been working for one year in the.. anywhere actually, so the amount of bugs that I have encountered are relatively small, just for the fact that I have not been working in the field that long, that's that's the point.
 I was trying to think of something else but, no.